sauravsaran99/sauravsaran99/README.md

 ## About
 <div>
   I'm a full-stack web developer with a passion for coding💻.
-I bring with me eight months of experience and having cetifications in both Frontend and Backend technologies, A strong foundation MERN stack development is evident in my work as a developer.
+I bring with me eight months of experience and have cetifications in both Frontend and Backend technologies, A strong foundation MERN stack development is evident in my work as a developer.

   Committed to being a proactive problem-solver and collaborating effectively with colleagues to achieve project goals.
 <div>